 Participation in the Conference is open to all persons and groups interested in sharing information on service-learning programs.

-Inquiries may be addressed to:

-Atlanta Service-Learning Conference

-Peace Corps, Southern Region

-Suite B-70

-275 Peachtree Street, N.E.

-Atlanta, Georgia 30303
+Inquiries may be addressed to: Atlanta Service-Learning Conference Peace Corps, Southern Region Suite B-70 275 Peachtree Street, N.E.
+Atlanta, Georgia 30303 invites you to its inaugural meeting at the

 Urban Needs = Educational Opportunities